Swarthmoor

 Swarthmoor is a small village near Ulverston, in Cumbria, England.
 Located on the Furness peninsula, it was historically part of Lancashire.

-Etymology
+Toponymy

 Swarthmoor Village was named after its location on the Swarth Moor, which was formerly a marsh-covered moorland.
 The Swarth Moor's name was derived from the word sweart, meaning black.

 History

 Before 1850 there were just a few farmsteads on Swarth Moor, and Swarthmoor Hall, which is located to the east of today's village.
 George Fox (1624–1691), a founder of the Quakers, came to the area in 1652 and was later allowed by Judge Thomas Fell (1598–1658) to use Swarthmoor Hall as a meeting place.
 Fox later purchased land from the Swarthmoor Estate to build Swarthmoor Friends' Meeting House.
 The modern village of Swarthmoor grew in the mid-19th century, with houses built to accommodate the workers from nearby iron ore mines, particularly the Lindal Moor Mines.
 Some of the houses in Fox Street were built by John Bolton ('Old Daddy Bolton'), who was a surveyor and geologist.
 As the village grew in size it joined with the hamlets of Cross-a-Moor and Trinkeld.
 In 1883 a reading room on Fox Street was opened by Lord Muncaster, as a place for local miners to read newspapers – the Reading Rooms building is now used by village organisations, its upper floor is the church of St Leonard.